Jose-MPM/Notes/Courses/English Vi/English VI.md

 				- Have she been in London?
 					- Yes, she has been in London
 					- No, she hasn't been in London
-	### for or since: Use the pp + for or sice to talk about actions and states that started in the past and are true still now.
+	### for or since: Use the pp + for or since(sins) to talk about actions and states that started in the past and are true still now.
 	- Use **for** + a period of time, e.g. for two weeks, for ten years, for a long time, etc
 		- I have been a student in the Faculty of Cience for 4 years.
 		- I've lived in Tokyo for 20 yeasr = I came\[vine\] to live in Tokyo 20 years ago and I live in Tokyo now.
 	- Use **since** with the beginnnig of a period of time, e.g. since 1999, since last June.
-		- I've live in this house since I was a child.
+		- I've live in this house since I was a child(chaild).
 	- Examples
 		- Where do u live now?
 In Tokyo
 			- How long have you lived there?
 I have lived there for 12 years.